-- 2. Tank pressure should be below 150psi, if not, follow proper fueling procedures in VT-0048. - 3.
-Check fuel level indicated on dash gauge.
+- 3. Check the fuel level indicated on dash gauge.
 Low tank pressure does not equal low fuel level. - 4.
-Dual tank systems may fill one tank before the other will take fuel. - 5.
+Dual tank systems may not fill equally.
+This condition is ok if both tanks are full when the fuel station shuts down. - 5.
 If 1 through 4 are correct, the fill check valve may be faulty and may need replaced.
 Follow De-Fueling VT-0017 prior to repairs.